bbbb272/3sixty/README.md

 node mainClientID.js
 ```

-Find your bot on telegram, enter its chats, send a random messagw to it, and it will return a CHAT-ID
+Find your bot on telegram, enter its chats, send a random message to it, and it will return a CHAT-ID.

+Now back on your terminal press ` Ctrl + C ` to stop the code.

 ## Step 6